 - This type of feeder makes it impossible for robbers to steal the syrup.

 - The division-board feeder are cheaper when compared to other types of feeders.

 - Drowning is common with this type of feeder.
 More sophisticated designs that come with floats and ladders are available.
 These minimize drowning though it can still occur.

 - Since these feeders are made of plastic, one has to be careful when inspecting them so as to avoid damaging them.

 - The frame feeders have a capacity of between 1 to 2.5 gallons and therefore they can provide sufficient syrup to carry through a number of days.
 They come in handy whenever a lot of syrup is required within a short period of time.

 A Final Word

 The bee feeder is essential for sustenance during the hard times.
 The bees are capable of catering for themselves through all seasons but the feeder acts as a supplement when help is required.
 Such times include: when a new colony has just been introduced to an area and just before the onset of winter when resources are limited.
 You should choose a bee feeder that will meet your needs.
-Each of the bee feeders has its pros and cons.
+Each bee feeder has its pros and cons.
 Check them out before you choose one.